Wiltoga/expdir.NET/README.md

 # expdir
 command line tool to navigate in the directories.
-Basically a 'ls' &amp; 'cd' tool.
+Basically a `ls` and `cd` tool.
 Available for Windows (Powershell only) and Linux.

 ## Installation :